 Education – LSE aspires to embed sustainability across its teaching and learning experience.
-We work to equip LSE graduates with the knowledge, understanding, critical thinking and skills needed to become citizens and leaders, empowering them to address the future challenges of society and make a positive impact in the world.
+LSE works to equip LSE graduates with the knowledge, understanding, critical thinking and skills needed to become citizens and leaders, empowering them to address the future challenges of society and make a positive impact in the world.

 Operations – LSE is working towards Net Zero carbon as well as reducing its direct environmental impacts.
-This includes our work on managing Waste & Resources on campus, which aims to Reduce waste and adopt circular economy principles of resource management at LSE.
-This includes our Plastic Free LSE campaign, aimed at reducing plastic waste at source.
-Some practical implementation include wok to reduce coffee cups waste at source, with 40% of drinks now served at LSE in reusable cups.
+This includes the work on managing Waste & Resources on campus, which aims to reduce waste and adopt circular economy principles of resource management at LSE.
+This includes the Plastic Free LSE campaign, aimed at reducing plastic waste at source.
+Some practical implementation includes work to reduce coffee cups waste at source, with 40% of drinks now served at LSE in reusable cups.